-Thus, say for example, if the banks or RBI got Rs.10 lakh crore as deposits after the demonitization scheme was introduced until December 31, 2016 that figure forms part of the overall money supply.
-You may also note that, in this example Rs.5 lakh crore never made entry into the banking records.
+Thus, say for example, if the banks or RBI got Rs.10 lakh crore as deposits after the demonetization scheme was introduced until December 31, 2016, that figure forms part of the overall money supply.
+You may also note that in this example Rs.5 lakh crore never made entry into the banking records.

 Now the net-liability = Rs.15 lakh crore – Rs.5 lakh crore = Rs.10 lakh crore.
-This liability figure is less that the initial liability of Rs.
+This liability figure is less than the initial liability of Rs.
 15 lakh crore.
-So RBI and banks gain by the demonetization move, at-least on paper.
+So RBI and banks gain by the demonetization move, at least on paper.

-Why is currency in circulation a liability to RBI or government?
+Why is the currency in circulation a liability to RBI or government?

 Let us examine what is the status of the currency we hold in our hands.